 Female shamans were religious leaders of the Viking community, and they were usually required to invoke their deities, gods, or spirits, often before Viking warriors went to war.

 Being skilled in the art of magic and prophecy was considered important in the Norse community, as seidr was also God Odin's specialty.
 Norse shamans were said to possess the ability to shapeshift, send nightmares to people, and alter destiny.

-The Norns were goddesses who ruled the fates of people, determined the destinies and lifespans of individuals.
+The Norns were goddesses who ruled the fates of people and determined individuals' destinies and lifespans.

 We encounter the Norns as goddesses of fate and destiny in Greek, Roman and Slavic mythology.